lyndon025/playtested/src/content/article/2023-06-17-best-in-class-destructible-environments-count-me-in--playtest-now-live---the-finals.md

 ---
-title: "Best-in-class destructible environments?
-Count me in! | Playtest now live! - THE FINALS"
+author: lyndonguitar
+category: Review
-description: "THE FINALS is a tournament-based game with elimination in an arena setting and looks as if Battlefield, with its amazing graphics, lighting, sound design, and destructible environments, had a baby with Overwatch's teammate-based combat and flashy abilities.
+description: THE FINALS is a tournament-based game with elimination in an arena setting and looks as if Battlefield, with its amazing graphics, lighting, sound design, and destructible environments, had a baby with Overwatch's teammate-based combat and flashy abilities.
 This isn't a surprise, as the developer, Embark Studios, was founded by former DICE developers, the creators of the Battlefield games.
-A closed beta has gone live now on Steam, and players can try and request access."
+A closed beta has gone live now on Steam, and players can try and request access.
+featured: false
 pubDate: 2023-06-17
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "the-finals"]
+tags:
-featured: false
+- taptap
+- the-finals
-thumb: ""
+thumb: ''
+title: Best-in-class destructible environments?
+Count me in! | Playtest now live!
+  - THE FINALS
 ---

 THE FINALS is a tournament-based game with elimination in an arena setting and looks as if Battlefield, with its amazing graphics, lighting, sound design, and destructible environments, had a baby with Overwatch's teammate-based combat and flashy abilities.
 This isn't a surprise, as the developer, Embark Studios, was founded by former DICE developers, the creators of the Battlefield games.
 A closed beta has gone live now on Steam, and players can try and request access.